 - Implement anti-spoofing controls, like registering business details with DMARC

-- Filter or block inbound phishing emails using a dedicated email security solution supported by real-time intelligence
+- Filter or block inbound phishing emails using a dedicated email security solution supported by real-time threat intelligence

-2. Identify for your employees how to identify suspected phishing emails and show them the process for reporting them.
+2. Identify for your employees how to identify suspected phishing emails and show them the process for reporting them:

 - Provide training for the employees to spot phishing emails